gsell/modules/doc/source/module.rst

   :mfcmd:`prepend-path`, :mfcmd:`append-path` or :subcmd:`use` target
   a path entry that is already defined in the environment variable.

-  The default behavior of :mfcmd:`prepend-path`, :mfcmd:`append-path` and :subcmd:`use` is not to update the value if a path-like environment variable, if they target a path entry that is already defined in the environment variable.
-If this config option is set to 1, an existing path entry is moved to the beginning respective end unless duplicates are allowed.
-This is the default behavior of Lmod.

   Default value is 0.
-It can be changed at installation time with :instopt:`--with-path-entry-reorder` option.
+It can be changed at installation time with the :instopt:`--with-path-entry-reorder` option.
 The :envvar:`MODULES_PATH_ENTRY_REORDER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from